Skip to Main Content

 Many of our databases make the process of locating peer-reviewed information very easy for us by providing a "peer-reviewed" search filter on the search screen.
 This search filter is automatically selected in our EBSCO databases.

-An abstract is a summary of the article, and will give you an idea of what the article is about and how it will be written.
-If there are lots of complicated subject-specific words in the abstract, the article will be just as hard to read.
+An abstract is a summary of the article and will show you what the article is about and how it will be written.
+If there are many complicated subject-specific words in the abstract, the article will be just as hard to read.

-2. Read the conclusion
+2. Read the Conclusion

 This is where the author will repeat all of their ideas and their findings.
-Some authors even use this section to compare their study to others.
-By reading this, you will notice a few things you missed, and will get another overview of the content.
+Some authors even use this section to compare their study to others and future questions to explore.

-3. Read the first paragraph or the introduction
+3. Read the Introduction

-This is usually where the author will lay out their plan for the article and describe the steps they will take to talk about their topic.
-By reading this, you will know what parts of the article will be most relevant to your topic!
+This is where the author will lay out their plan for the article and describe the background research that already exists about the topic.

-4. Read the first sentence of every paragraph
+4. Read the First Sentence of Every Paragraph

 These are called topic sentences, and will usually introduce the idea for the paragraph that follows.
-By reading this, you can make sure that the paragraph has information relevant to your topic before you read the entire thing.
+You can make sure that the paragraph has information relevant to your topic.

 Journals